eashmore/csgo-time/docs/payout.md

 # Rake Algorithm
-Implemented in Ember matches.current controller
+Website takes 15% rake on total prize pool.
+Implemented in Ember matches.current controller.

 * `target` is the total value of the rake
 * `items` is an array of item objects sorted by price (highest to lowest)